 That's all of Wall Street.

-That's all the insurance company.
+That's all the insurance companies.

 That's all the banks.

-What am I gonna do to you?
+What am I going to do to you?

-What I'm gonna do to US Faye.
+What I'm going to do to you is fair.

-The president of the United States was very, very happy.
+The President of the United States was very, very happy.

 I would argue it's not only on the rails, it's stronger than it's ever been.